 Sjögren's Syndrome

-Sjogren's Syndrome, pronounced “Showgren’s syndrome”, is an autoimmune condition.
+Sjögren's Syndrome, pronounced “Showgren’s syndrome”, is an autoimmune condition.
 This means the body’s immune system mistakenly attacks your body's healthy tissues.
-In Sjogren's syndrome, this particularly affects the glands that make our tears and saliva.

-• Swelling of the glands around the face and neck.
+• Swelling of Glands: around the face and neck.

 Some people may also experience dryness in other areas of the body (such as the nose, throat, and vagina) and skin.